UrbanCCD-UChicago/plenario-docs/source/includes/_aggregate_endpoints.md

 ### Response

-**See right**
+**See right**.
 Plenario will output a GeoJSON with a feature for each grid square containing a `count` property of the number of observations within that square.